njaalberre/developer-portal-starter/developer-portal/index.md

 Upon completion, you may have questions, or you may be ready to start building your content out.
 Learn how to [deploy the developer portal](https://docs.redoc.ly/ci-cd-workflows/) to our global CDN or contact us about purchasing an enterprise license key.

+# Training program

+This interactive training program is designed to help you understand how to create and edit content using Redocly's developer portal.
+It's a great companion to our [developer portal docs](https://docs.redoc.ly/developer-portal/introduction/).

+Spend between an hour and a day playing with the most commonly utilized features.

 ## Asking for help